gridsingularity/gsy-e/wiki/docs/market-types.md

 <figure markdown>
   ![alt_text](img/market-rotation.png){:text-align:center"}
-  <figcaption><b>Figure 3.12</b>: Example of settlement markets available for each market slot and their time rotation in the Grid Singularity Exchange.
+  <figcaption><b>Figure 3.12</b>: Example of settlement markets available for each market slot and their time rotation in the Grid Singularity Exchange
 </figcaption>
 </figure>

-#### Asset Trading Strategies in Settlement markets
+#### Asset Trading Strategies in Settlement Markets

 Prosumer assets can post orders (bids/offers) of their energy deviations to the settlement market in order to get compensated by another entity that deviated inversely.
 Energy deviations are calculated as the difference between the forecasted and measured production or consumption.